vnigade/pytorch-i3d/README.md

-# I3D models trained on Kinetics
+# I3D models trained on Kinetics and VGG-16 models trained on Charades.

 ## Overview